BEST "Rules" for Mother of the Groom

 The Good News from the Bible "For everyone has sinned; we all fall short of God's glorious standards.
 Yet, God in his grace, freely makes us right in his sight.
 He did this through Christ Jesus when he freed us from the penalty from our sins."
 Romans 3:23-24

-A favorite speaker from LWML, Ida Mall, declares, "If it is not about salvation, it is not important."
-At the end of the day, nothing except God matters.
+A favorite speaker from LWML, Ida Mall, declares, "If it is not about salvation, it is not important.
+Let it go. " At the end of the day, nothing except God matters.

 HAPPY 2024!